alexkasema/alx-higher_level_programming/0x0A-python-inheritance/README.md

 A class that has a method that calculates the area of a rectangle and implements its str() function.
 # 10-square.py
 A class Square that inherits from Rectangle (9-rectangle.py)
+# 100-my_int.py
+A class MyInt that inherits from int.
+MyInt is a rebel.
+MyInt has == and != operators inverted.